ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/axisspan_draggable_events.md

 ---
+noindex: true
-Title: "Draggable Axis Span Events - ScottPlot 4.1 Cookbook"
+title: "Draggable Axis Span Events - ScottPlot 4.1 Cookbook"
 Description: "Axis spans can be dragged using the mouse.
 Span events can be useful for binding span edge values to UI elements."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71